 Even when you trust the person you’re helping, cosigning someone else’s credit card or loan is a very risky move.
 Essentially, you’re tying your own credit score and credit history to someone who may or may not be able to pay their bills on time.

 When you cosign a loan, you’re taking on shared responsibility with the applicant.
 If they don’t make their payments, that information lands on your credit report and you could even be held responsible for the debt in question.

 It’s easy to ignore your credit if you don’t understand why it’s important.
 But monitoring your credit report and credit score is an important aspect of your financial health.
 Ignoring your credit could keep you from getting a credit card, buying a car, owning a home, and more.

 Monitoring your credit doesn’t have to a be difficult, time consuming task.
-You’re entitled to a free copy of your credit reports once a year, and you can even outsource the work to a credit monitoring agency who can monitor you credit and provide additional identity protection services to boot.
+You’re entitled to a free copy of your credit reports once a year, and you can even outsource the work to a identity and credit monitoring agency who can monitor you credit and provide additional identity protection services to boot.

 7. Living Beyond Your Means

 Creditors aren’t giving out free money.
 Taking on debt you can’t afford can lead your finances and credit to spiral out of control.
 Never buy or borrow beyond your means, as it could lead to much greater financial woes in the future.